mirianfonkam/kotlin-gems/README.md

 #### 💎 Making Kotlin more Ruby-like
 Ruby is a language "_optimized for programmer happiness_”.
 Kotlin is “_a modern programming language that makes developers happier_.”
-As similar as these slogans sound, they are some striking differences between the two languages.
-This project aims to combine the best features of Ruby and Kotlin, and make Kotlin more Ruby-like.
+As similar as these slogans sound, there are some striking differences between the two languages.
+This project aims to combine the best features of Ruby and Kotlin, and make Kotlin a little bit more Ruby-like.

 Kotlin Gems is a collection of Kotlin extensions that we wish were built into Kotlin's standard library.